kaliflowerx3/ZoltriTWserver/deniedmods.md

 CopiousDogs - Broken/Performance Issues
 JeweleryCraft - Meaningless
 Thaumic Bases - Unbalanced
+Aether 2 - Performance Issues
+Druidry - Meaningless/Unfinished at 1.7.10
+Open Blocks - Not Thematically Appropriate

 # Other types of Suggestions
-ANY OTHER WAY OF FINDING RTP - Modded world generation messes up RTP.
+ANY OTHER WAY TO RTP - Modded world generation messes up RTP.
 Deal with it.
 Buying bat eggs - just work for em yall are lazy
 Warp books - Unbalanced, there are plenty of ways to get places
 Turning on keepinventory - Unbalanced, PVP should have some reward for victory